sez11a/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/developer-guide/document-api-basics.md

    Basic authentication is used here for demonstration purposes.
 For production, you should authorize users via `OAuth2 <../../../installation-and-upgrades/securing-liferay/configuring-sso/using-oauth2/introduction-to-using-oauth2.md>`_.
 ```

-Other curl commands for the `Document` and `DocumentFolder` REST services use similar arguments.
+Other cURL commands for the `Document` and `DocumentFolder` REST services use similar arguments.

 Next, you'll see how similar the Java call is.